 Fat grafting is becoming a popular option for both breast augmentation and reconstruction.
 A patient’s own fat can be used to increase the size of their breasts as well as help improve the shape and appearance of the breasts in patients who have had their breasts reconstructed after mastectomy.
-At Dr. Andrews Plastic Surgery, Dr. Kahlil Andrews has performed numerous fat grafting procedures to the breast providing patients with an option that improves the shape, size and appearance of the breast with a patient’s own tissue.
+At Dr. Andrews Plastic Surgery, Dr. Kahlil Andrews has performed numerous fat grafting procedures to the breast providing patients with a natural breast enhancement option that improves the shape, size and appearance of the breast with a patient’s own tissue.

 What is Fat Grafting?

 Fat grafting involves removal of fat cells from one area of the patient’s body via liposuction.
 The fat that is removed is processed by a device that purifies the fat preparing it for transfer to areas that require correction of contour defects or to areas that need volume augmentation.
 Frequent donor sites include the abdomen, hips and flanks.
 Fat grafting is frequently used to enhance the appearance of the face, breast or buttocks.
 Another benefit of fat grafting is that the contour and fullness of the donor site is also improved through the liposuction performed to harvest the fat for grafting.